Ninja Bear Studio Plugins Help

 Moves a Pawn or Character, based on the incoming 2D input values.
 It will execute from Triggered and Ongoing events.
 Supports blocking the movement, via the presence of Gameplay Tags.

-Move (Replicated)
+Move (Interface)

 A version of the Move Handler that routes incoming 2D input values to an interface, instead of the usual Pawn Movement functions.